Russell-Nesbitt/probeStartTree/README.md

 All vanilla tech tree nodes have been retained, though several have been moved into more appropriate places in the tree.

 Progression should be roughly as challenging as the vanilla game, so your preferred difficulty settings should still apply.
-However, keep in mind that Crew/EVA reports will not be available from the start, so Science income will be slightly lower in the early game.
+Keep in mind that Crew/EVA reports will not be available from the start, so Science income will be slightly lower in the early game.

  ### Incompatibilies (Subject to Change) ###
 This mod is currently incompatible with any mod that changes the tech tree structure in any way, or that modifies any of the same Part config files that this mod edits.